g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 3.0.0 =
+* major version number has advanced because an important feature has been added in Pro version (logged users can browse their uploaded files through their Dashboard)
+* several code modifications in file browser to make the plugin more secure against hacking, some functionalities in file browser have slightly changed
+* new file browser cannot edit files that were not uploaded with the plugin and it cannot edit or create folders
+* upload path cannot be outside the wordpress installation root
+* files with extension php, js, pht, php3, php4, php5, phtml, htm, html and htaccess are forbidden for security reasons

 = 2.7.6 =
 * added functionality in Dashboard to add the plugin to a page automatically